ems-press/bibcheck/install-windows.md

 ## Case 2: The tex file uses a bib file.
 * Run bibtex and copy the bbl content into the tex file.
+  Important: You must NOT use a \bibliographystyle which uses \bysame (such as 'amsplain').
 * Proceed as in CASE 1.